drcaiomoreno/drcaiomoreno/README.md

 * The LORD is my shepherd; I shall not want.Psalm 23:1<BR>
 * I know that I know nothing.Plato.<BR>
 * The only true wisdom is in knowing you know nothing.
 Socrates.<BR>
+* "Success is walking from failure to failure with no loss of enthusiasm."
+Winston Churchill

 Caio Moreno is an expert in Generative AI, Machine Learning, Big Data (Hadoop, Spark, Kafka) and Data Science.